nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.7.3 =
+* fixed: local PNG placeholders enabled with Easy IO when placeholder folder is not writable
+* fixed: iframe lazy loading breaks Gravity Forms and FacetWP when parsing JSON
+* fixed: is_amp() called too early

 = 2.7.2 =
 * fixed: Lazy Load not automatically creating placeholder folder